alpheus-day/scrolia/README.md

 For using Scrolia in React, visit [docs/react.md](./docs/react.md).

-For using Scrolia in React Native Web, visit [docs/react-native.md](./docs/react-native.md).
+For using Scrolia in React Native, visit [docs/react-native.md](./docs/react-native.md).

 ## License